pyrk/pyrk/doc/source/index.rst

-.. prke documentation master file, created by sphinx-quickstart on Tue Dec  2 17:36:15 2014.
+..
+PyRK documentation master file, created by sphinx-quickstart on Mon Mar  2 15:04:20 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to prke's documentation!
+Welcome to PyRK's documentation!
 ================================

 Contents: